Children's Centres - frequently asked questions

 Children’s centres provide access to community health services (such as health visiting and antenatal support); family support (available from the centre and on an outreach basis); parenting information, advice and guidance; and a range of activities that support parents to access training and employment.
 Some centres also offer onsite early years education integrated with childcare that is available 8am - 6pm, five days a week, 51 weeks of the year.

-Where are children’s centres located?
-Is every community served by a centre?
+Where are children’s centres located and is every community served by a centre

 All children aged 0-4 in Cheshire West and Chester have access to children’s centre services within their area.
 Families are free to use their local centre or may use any other centre(s) that fits in with their family or employment circumstances.
 Targeted and outreach services and support are available to families who would benefit from additional support.
 Some centres also provide access to more specialist services.